custom-components/zaptec/README.md

 * Zaptec Home
 * Zaptec PRO

+> [!NOTE]
->  :information_source: Please reach out if you have been able to make this
+> Please reach out if you have been able to make this
 > component work with other Zaptec chargers.

 # Installation and setup